Footscray, Victoria: Food

 In 2013, there were over 130 restaurants in Footscray, including; 30 Vietnamese, 20 Indian, 17 Chinese and several others featuring Ethiopian, Australian, Croatian, Greek, Italian, Thai, Turkish, Sudanese and Japanese cuisines.

 The Footscray Market is a large indoor fresh produce and seafood market, with 33 food stalls and 50 general stalls, catering particularly to the various ethnicities and local restaurants.
 It is located opposite Footscray railway station.

 The Melbourne Wholesale Market on Footscray Road (often referred to as the Footscray Traders Market) moved to Epping in 2015.

 Another large market in Footscray was Little Saigon, which opened in 1992 to cater to Asian population growth, but had customers from all backgrounds.
 Little Saigon was noisy and crowded, with a wide array of tropical fruits and Asian produce.
 However, this market was destroyed in a large fire on 13 December 2016, with more than $12 million worth of damage.
 As of 2021, there are plans to rebuild the market.

 Culture

-Footscray has some fine 1930s Art Deco buildings, most in disrepair and hidden behind shop signs and awnings.
+Footscray has some fine 1930s Art Deco buildings, some of which are in disrepair and hidden behind shop signs and awnings.

-The former Footscray Town Hall is the only American Romanesque civic building in Victoria.
-The outside is a mix of Art Deco, Moderne, Celtic, Spanish and Medieval.

-Footscray Park is one of the largest and most intact examples of an Edwardian park in Australia; characteristic features include rustic stonework, ornamental ponds and extensive use of palms.
-The 15-hectare park is classified as a heritage place on the Victorian Heritage Register.
-The 'heavily indebted' local Council approved a 1.8 million makeover for the park in March 2011.
-In 2019, Council failed to privatise one third of the park.

-Footscray Community Arts

-Footscray Community Arts, formerly Footscray Community Arts Centre (FCAC), is a centre for contemporary arts, community engagement, cultural development and multicultural arts.
-Established in 1974, millions of community members have visited FCAC or directly participated in one or more of its many events, initiatives, projects, workshops and programs.
-The Brown Cabs theatre company has been company in residence since 2012, headed by Torres Strait Islander writer, director, and producer John Harvey.
-Harvey has co-curated the Black Screen program with Moondani Balluk of Victoria University, and supported the centre's Indigenous cultural program, as well as First Nations artists and members of the community.

-In 2022, FCAC won the Arts Award in the Victorian of the Year awards.
+Heritage listings

+The following places in Footscray are listed on the Victorian Heritage Register: